evannetwork/evannetwork.github.io/dapps/basics.md

 title: "ÐApp Basics"
 ---
 # ÐApp Definition
 A DApp, short for 'Decentralized Application', is not much different to a regular web application at first.
-What sets a DApp apart from regular web-based applications however, is the fact that they are not under control by any third party.
+What sets a DApp apart from regular web-based applications, however stems from the fact that they are not under control by any third party.
-All interaction with the DApp is securely encrypted from the application's side.
+All interaction with the DApp is securely encrypted from the application's side at all times.

 DApps on evan.network can be reached with a standard web browser through a [user friendly address](https://evannetwork.github.io/doc/namespaces) such as 'nodeone.evan'.
 Decentralized Applications succeed in providing a much more trustworthy experience than traditional applications would have been able to.